Intoware/workfloplus-docs/readme.md

 # WorkfloPlus Developer Documentation

-This repo contains the code to the [WorkfloPlus Developer documentation](https://intoware.github.io/workfloplus-docs).
+This repo contains the code to the [{{ site.product_name }} Developer documentation](https://intoware.github.io/workfloplus-docs).
 The code in this repo is automatically deployed to GitHub pages, but can be built and deployed locally.

 ## Build Instructions